Saltdal Municipality: Climate

-The all-time low -32.2 C was recorded January 2010.
+Similarly, winter temperatures can be quite cold, often dropping below -20 C on a clear day.
+The all-time low -32.2 C was recorded January 2010 at Borkamo.

 Transportation

 The European route E6 highway passes through the entire length of Saltdal, with the Nordland Line running alongside it.
 A road running east through the Junkerdalen valley (National Road 77) leads to Sweden.
 The nearest main airport is in Bodø, about 90 minutes from Rognan by road.
 There is a general aviation airport—Rognan Airport.

 Economy

+One of the largest employers in Saltdal Municipality is Nexans.
+The company's Rognan factory specializes in telecommunications, fibre optics and copper cables.
+There is also some agriculture in Saltdal, and many people work within public services.

+In September 2023, a local manufacturer of cabins laid off many workers during a time where demand was slowing.

-Saltdal has a great history in boat building out of local timber.
+Saltdal has a history in boat building out of local timber.
 Especially before World War II, the boatbuilding industry employed a large percentage of Saltdal's population.

-Nowadays, the largest employer in Saltdal is Nexans.
-The company's Rognan factory specializes in telecommunication, fibre optics and copper cables.
-There is also some agriculture in Saltdal, and many people work within public services.